jonnor/ESC-CNN-microcontroller/report/report.md

 \label{figure:sensornetworks-coding}
 \end{figure}

-In the EU, Environmental noise is regulated by Environmental Noise Directive (2002/49/EC)[@EuNoiseDirective].
+In the EU environmental noise is regulated by Environmental Noise Directive (2002/49/EC)[@EuNoiseDirective].
 The purpose of the directive is to:

 * Determine people's exposure to environmental noise
-* Ensuring that information on environmental noise and its effects is available to the public
+* Ensuring that information on environmental noise is available to the public
 * Preventing and reducing environmental noise where necessary
 * Preserving environmental noise quality where it is good